Conversion Optimization

 5. How do I reduce abandoned carts on Shopify?

-- Be transparent about all additional costs (offer a way to shoppers to calculate shipping charges etc.)
+- Be transparent about all additional costs (offer a way for shoppers to calculate shipping charges etc.)

-- Offer rewards to returning customers (even small but repeated discounts for loyalty can establish a greater connect between shopper and brand)
+- Offer rewards to returning customers (even small but repeated discounts for loyalty can establish a greater connection between the shopper and the brand)

-- Create a customer-centric return & refund policy (and ensure shoppers get to understand the fundamentals before & after adding to cart)
+- Create a customer-centric return & refund policy (to build trust and do ensure shoppers get to understand the fundamentals before & after adding to cart)

 - Offer various forms of payment methods (a mix of traditional & emerging methods can help you target various segments)